itz-me-zappex/flux/README.md

   - [Why did you write it in Bash?](#why-did-you-write-it-in-bash)

 ## Known issues
-- Freezing online games (setting `cpu-limit` to `0%`) causes disconnects from matches, just use less aggressive CPU limit to allow game to send/receive packets.
+- Freezing online/multiplayer games by setting `cpu-limit` to `0%` causes disconnects.
+Use less aggressive CPU limit to allow game to send/receive packets.
-- Stuttery audio in game if CPU limit is very aggressive, as `cpulimit` tool interrupts process, that should be expected.
+- Stuttery audio in game if CPU limit is pretty aggressive, that should be expected because `cpulimit` interrupts process with `SIGSTOP` and `SIGCONT` signals very frequently to limit CPU usage.
+If you use Pipewire with Wireplumber, you may want to mute window as described [here](#mute-process-audio-on-unfocus-pipewire--wireplumber).
 - Unsetting of applied limits for all windows when Cinnamon DE restarts, `xprop` tool which is used to read X11 events prints multiple events meaning that windows terminating one by one until `_NET_CLIENT_LIST_STACKING(WINDOW): window id #` line becomes blank, because of that daemon does not see difference between real window termination and buggy event.
 Note: added workaround to restore limits after Cinnamon restart.

 ## Dependencies